chadrt21/dnd-webMaster/docs/srs.md

 Data synchronization between client and database will be handled by the individual components.
 The general pattern is as follows:

 1. The client will ask for the static page and associated scripts containing component definitions
-2. The applciation server sends the static content back to the client
+2. The application server sends the static content back to the client
 3. The client loads a component that requires synchronized data (i.e. a tool in a pane)
 4. The component asks the server for relevant data and renders a loading state in the meantime
 5. The application server queries the database and sends relevant data back to client
-6. The component re-renders with the data returned in the respones
+6. The component re-renders with the data returned in the response
 7. The user makes a change to synchronized data in the component
 8. The component sends the change to the application server which makes it in the database and returns the updated data
 9. If the change was made successfully, the component re-renders with the updated data, otherwise it dismisses the change